BitskiCo/quickstart/README.md

 Path | Description
 ----- | -------
-`app/` | example javascript front-end app that demonstrates Bitski sign in, web3 usage, and importing contracts.
-`build/` | the compiled json metadata for your contracts (generated from `truffle migrate`).
-`contracts/` | Solidity contracts for your dapp.
-`migrations/` | Truffle migrations for your dapp.
-See `2_deploy_contracts.js` for an example of deploying a contract.
-`public/` | static files to be served from your app's root.
-`test/` | truffle tests
-`package.json` | metadata about this project. customize with your details.
-`bitski.config.js` | configuration for bitski. update with your app's client id, and app wallet info.
+app/ | example javascript front-end app that demonstrates Bitski sign in, web3 usage, and importing contracts. build/ | the compiled json metadata for your contracts (generated from `truffle migrate`). contracts/ | Solidity contracts for your dapp. migrations/ | Truffle migrations for your dapp.
+See `2_deploy_contracts.js` for an example of deploying a contract. public/ | static files to be served from your app's root. test/ | truffle tests package.json | metadata about this project. customize with your details. bitski.config.js | bitski configuration. update with your app's client id, and app wallet info.

 ## Prerequisites